appvia/KubernetesHelloWorld/README.md

 You've heard of Kubernetes, but you have never used it and don't know what it can do?
 Then start here, in this article we will step through setting up your first cluster on your own computer (laptop or desktop computer), and deploy a simple application into the cluster.

-Setting a local Kubernetes cluster is made extremely simple today with the wide availability of tools like minikube, mikrok8s, kind and many others besides these, so for this tutorial we'll use kind, as it is the fastest to setup with minimal dependencies as long as you can run docker on your machine.
+Setting a local Kubernetes cluster is made extremely simple today with the wide availability of tools like Minikube, Mikrok8s, Kind and many others besides these, so for this tutorial we'll use `kind`, as it is the fastest to setup with minimal dependencies as long as you can run docker on your machine.

 To make things easier you can clone the examples and this article in our public git repository [Kubernetes Hello World](https://github.com/appvia/KubernetesHelloWorld)